amazingandyyy/resume/certifications/README.md

 # Certifications

-What I want to learn, certifiaction is just a bonus, I don't really care, neither do you.
+> Just something that I want to learn, certifiaction is just a bonus, I don't really care, neither do you.

-Work with me, so you know I am capable with.
+> Work with me, so you know I am really capable with.

 - [x] Draper University Hero Training
   - completed on 10/22/2018